The Best of Newcastle, County Down

 Visit the Royal County Down Golf Club

-If you’re into golf or just want to check out this impressive golf course that is ranked number three in the world, then take a visit to Royal County Down Golf Club.
+If you’re into golf or want to check out this impressive golf course ranked number three globally, visit Royal County Down Golf Club.

 The views you will experience while at this golf course are unforgettable.
-Looks like something you’d find on a postcard, you really have to see it to believe it.
+It looks like something you’d find on a postcard; you must see it to believe it.

-Undeniable, it’s also an amazing course and if you appreciate the sport of golfing you’ll really enjoy the experience.
-Royal County Down Golf Course has also hosted some great golfing competitions including the Irish Open and the Walker.
+Undeniably, it’s also a fantastic course; if you appreciate golfing, you’ll enjoy the experience.
+Royal County Down Golf Course has also hosted great golfing competitions, including the Irish Open and the Walker.
 This two 18-hole linked championship course is one of the best points of interest when it comes to Newcastle.

 Head to the Beach

-Newcastle has some of the best beaches in Northern Ireland, whether you are visiting in the summer or autumn a trip to the beach is a must.
-One of the most popular beaches here is called ‘Murlough’ which is also Ireland’s first nature reserve.
-It is a great spot to do some bird watching or to check out the 600 different species of Butterflies found here.
+Newcastle has some of the best beaches in Northern Ireland; whether you are visiting in the summer or autumn, a trip to the beach is a must.
+One of the most popular beaches here is ‘Murlough’, Ireland’s first nature reserve.
+It is a great spot to do bird watching or check out the 600 species of Butterflies found here.

-Murlough is a beautiful beach with its sand dunes and picturesque views of Dundrum Bay and the Mourne Mountains.
-You can explore all the different dunes here through paths and boardwalks. or just take some time to relax on the beach, as the sun is about to set.
+Murlough is a beautiful beach with dunes and picturesque views of Dundrum Bay and the Mourne Mountains.
+You can explore all the different dunes here through paths and boardwalks.
+Or just take some time to relax on the beach, as the sun is about to set.

 Newcastle Beach